GAMR1520/GAMR1520/_references/operators.md

 ## Comparison operators

-Comparison operators allow two values to be compared (obviously!).
+Comparison operators allow two values to be compared (the clue is in the name!).
 They are tests for truth and so always produce boolean outputs.

 For example we can test whether one value is greater than another value.